 This is just a handful of the glorious Ipswich locations you can visit on your next picnic adventure.
-Don’t forget to checkout Discover Ipswich for more picnic locations.

 Situated at the entrance to the city of Ipswich is this well known Ipswich landmark and as history states was the first park in Queensland, dating back to 1842.

-Beautiful sprawling Queen’s Park encompasses a nature centre complete with native Australian animals, formal garden beds, children’s play area, hilltop lookout, even a cafe (for those that forgot the picnic basket) and lots of open picnic spaces complete with benches and tables.
+Beautiful sprawling Queens Park encompasses a Nature Centre complete with native Australian animals, formal garden beds, children’s play area, hilltop lookout, even a cafe (for those that forgot the picnic basket) and lots of open picnic spaces complete with benches and tables.
 This is the park with something for everyone to enjoy after enjoying your picnic fare.

 Colleges Crossing Recreation Reserve is a low-lying bridge that crosses the Brisbane River at Chuwar.
 The large, grassed area is perfect for family sports with bike paths and walking tracks, a BBQ facility and café.
-Make a day of it and bring our picnic basket for a relaxing day out for all ages.
+Make a day of it and bring your picnic basket for a relaxing day out for all ages.

 About five minutes drive from Queens Park is Limestone Park, a great picnic spot for exercise lovers and those yearning for wide, open spaces.

 This park is the home of Ipswich Little Athletics and if you and your family enjoy exercise you will definitely work up an appetite after walking along the pathways, kicking the footy around on the field or enjoying the play equipment.
 BBQ facilities and covered picnic shelters are available for your next picnic.